C1.4 Create and describe patterns to illustrate relationships among whole numbers and decimal tenths.

 Place Value Relationships in Decimal Numbers

-The beginning of the junior grades is the first time students study the decimal part of a number.
+The beginning of the junior grades is the first time students study the decimal numbers.
 Students need to deepen their understanding of the place value of numbers and the relationships between place values.
 Decimal numbers are part of everyday life and understanding the place values to the right and left of the decimal point is essential.

 It is important that students also grasp the multiplicative relationship by 10 that exists between adjacent position values.
 Their understanding of this relationship has previously been developed in the study of whole numbers, that each position has a value 10 times greater than the one to its right and 10 times smaller than the one to its left.